remore/burn/README.md

 # Burn

 Burn is a free and open source framework that allows you to create 8-bit flavored application using Ruby DSL.
+In other words, you can *Build UR .Nes*(BURN) file with ruby DSL.

 ```ruby
 scene do